Ford F-150 owners have reported 4 problems related to driveline center support bearing (under the power train category).

 See all problems of the 2007 Ford F-150.

-The car involved is a 2006 Ford F-150.
 I had to replace all of the gears and the inside and outside bearings and seals in the rear end - on a truck that had 87,000 miles.
 Every dealership I've spoken to has talked about the cheap bearings in the front and rear end on these Ford F-150's.
 18,000 miles ago I had to fix the front end.
-This issue happened on 01/27/2012.

 See all problems of the 2006 Ford F-150.

-The vehicle involved is a 2004 Ford f150.
-The VIN of this F-150 is 1FTVX14564_.
 I had a clunking sound under my 2004 f150 4x4.
 Pulled off the road and found out that the center support bearing on my drive shaft had worn out.
 Luckily I found out before getting on the highway for a long trip or the shaft would have eventually eaten through and caused major harm to the truck and possibly ourselves and any others involved from an accident.
 I cannot find any parts to replace the center support bearing (csb).
 All after market parts suppliers cannot find a replacement part that is even made.
 The Ford dealership wants to sell me the entire drive shaft for $700 when the csb is only a $20-30 part - if Ford would supply/make the part.
 This is not the first part I have had a very difficult time finding for this truck!.
-It was 11/15/2007 when this driveline center support bearing issue occurred.

 See all problems of the 2004 Ford F-150.